praekeltfoundation/seed-stage-based-messaging/docs/models.rst

     A UUID 4 unique identifier for the record.

 **identity**
+    A UUID reference to an Identity stored in the Seed Identity Store.

 **version**
+    An integer version number of the Subscription schema used.

 **messageset**
+    A reference to the MessageSet for this Subscription.

 **next_sequence_number**
+    The integer Message sequence number to use for this Subscription.

 **lang**
+    An ISO639-3 language code representing the preferred language for this Subscription.

 **active**
+    A boolean of the active status.

 **completed**
+    A boolean of the complete status.

 **schedule**
+    A reference to the Schedule to use for this Subscription.

 **process_status**
+    A integer flag representing the process status of this subscription.

+    | -1 = error
+    | 0 = ready
+    | 1 = in process
+    | 2 = completed

 **metadata**
+    A JSON field of `metadata` to be stored with the Subscription.

 **created_at**
     A date and time field of when the record was created.